corridor/sqlalchemy-history/docs/configuration.rst

 ---------------------

-Similar to Hibernate Envers SQLAlchemy-Continuum offers two distinct versioning strategies 'validity' and 'subquery'.
+Similar to Hibernate Envers SQLAlchemy-History offers two distinct versioning strategies 'validity' and 'subquery'.
 The default strategy is 'validity'.

 Validity